 mp-units, std::chrono, fundamental types

 A variety of implementation compositions were explored.
-At the high-level math applications the Kalman algortihms were the principal motivation.
+At the high-level math applications the Kalman algorithm was my principal motivation.

 For low level math, both Eigen and LAPACK have shown to be usable.

-And the underlying performance primitives, operations, and solvers can be chosen at linking, loading time.
-The native Eigen kernels, the BLAS implementation, or Nvidia BLAS implementation, and C++26 std::linalg have shown to be usable.
+And the underlying performance primitives, operations, and solvers can be chosen at linking or loading time.
+The native Eigen kernels, the BLAS implementation, or Nvidia BLAS implementation, and C++26 std::linalg have all shown to be usable.

 template <typename To, mp_units::Quantity From>